ProfessionalWiki/Maps/README.md

 # Maps

-Maps is a [MediaWiki](https://www.mediawiki.org) extension to work with and visualise geographical information.
+Maps is a [MediaWiki](https://www.mediawiki.org) extension to work with and visualize geographical information.

 Features: